 Workflow Automation Examples

-Workflow automation can successfully serve any industry and a variety of business departments, including marketing, customer service, human resources, accounting and more.
+Workflow automation can successfully serve any industry and a variety of business departments, including marketing, customer service, human resources, and accounting.

 Automate Your Workflows Seamlessly in NetSuite

 In business, as they say, time is money.
-If employees are spending most of their shifts wrapped up in the daily grind of mundane work, what value-added tasks are they then unable to focus on — and what business opportunities are getting lost in the shuffle?
+If employees are spending most of their shifts wrapped up in the daily grind of mundane work, what value-added tasks are they then unable to focus on—and what business opportunities are lost in the shuffle?

 NetSuite SuiteCloud Platform Process Automation takes time-consuming busywork off employees’ plates.
 The solution increases efficiency and productivity by automating a variety of workflow-driven tasks, from sending alerts about financial report deadlines to spotting safety issues in the manufacturing process.
-Its SuiteFlow intuitive point-and-click interface helps users visualize, streamline and fine-tune every stage of a business process, automating single- and multistep workflows while seamlessly integrating with other NetSuite business systems, including CRM, accounting, professional services and enterprise resource planning (ERP).
+Its SuiteFlow intuitive point-and-click interface helps users visualize and fine-tune every stage of a business process, automating single- and multistep workflows while seamlessly integrating with other NetSuite business systems, including CRM, accounting, professional services, and ERP.
 SuiteFlow is flexible and can adapt automated processes to align with an organization’s needs and best practices.
-In addition, SuiteCloud Platform Process Automation enhances data quality by verifying that the information the system gathers is correct, applying data integrity logic to ensure accuracy before saving critical files.
+In addition, SuiteCloud Platform Process Automation enhances data quality by verifying that the information the system gathers is correct, applying data integrity logic to maintain accuracy before saving critical files.

-Manual, redundant work is not only tedious for employees, but all it takes is one person calling in sick for a couple days, and, suddenly, work can stall in the pipeline and pile up.
+Manual, redundant work isn’t just tedious for employees—all it takes is one person calling in sick for a couple days, and suddenly work can stall and pile up.
 To keep mundane but crucial tasks covered and information handoffs moving from one employee and department to the next, companies can use automation tools to swiftly and effectively manage all necessary steps in a workflow process.
-When businesses eliminate delays and speed up turnaround times, the end result is a more cost-effective and efficient operation — as well as a happier, more productive workforce.
+When businesses eliminate delays and speed up turnaround times, the end result is a more cost-effective and efficient operation—as well as a happier, more productive workforce.

 Workflow Automation FAQs